 Duration: usually 1.5 years (3 semesters).
 About 1 semester for course work and 1 year for the master thesis project.

 ECTS: 90 credit point minimum requirement

 Language(s): The entire Master program is in English.

-Admission requirement: Bachelor of Science in Biology (in certain cases it may be necessary to obtain additional credit points, if the BSc degree does not fullfill the requirements of the university).
-Knowledge of German language is NOT required for admission to this Master program.
+Admission requirement: Bachelor of Science in Biology (though in certain cases it may be necessary to obtain additional credit points, if the BSc degree does not fullfill all the requirements of the University of Basel).
+Knowledge of German language is NOT required for admission to this MSc program.